 Getting Ready to Retire

 You’ve been saving for retirement all these years and now the time has finally come.
 You are ready to retire, but where do you start?
-In order to officially retire from Georgetown and receive retiree medical, dental and life insurance benefits, you must meet the Rule of 75 (see below), attaining a minimum of age 55 and completed 10 years of continuous, full-time service.
 Once you have made the decision to stop working, there are still many decisions to make.
-We have gathered a number of resources to help you on your way, and strongly encourage you to attend a retirement orientation (new window).
+We have gathered a number of resources to help you on your way, and strongly encourage you to attend a retirement orientation.

 In order to be eligible for retiree health insurance and other benefits, retirees must have:

 - attained the age of 55;

-- at least 10 years of continuous benefits-eligible service;
+- completed at least 10 years of continuous benefits-eligible service;

 - and their age plus years of service must equal at least 75.

-In recognition of the significance of this change (effective September 2018) and the impact on employees’ post-retirement planning, the University will grandfather those employees who, as of December 31, 2018, are 50 years old and have at least 10 years of service so that such employees’ eligibility would continue to be governed by the current rules (age 55 plus 10 years of continuous benefits-eligible service).
+Rule of 55 and 10: Those employees who, as of December 31, 2018, were 50 years old and had at least 10 years of service, will attain retiree benefits eligibility under the legacy rule of 55 and 10 (age 55 plus 10 years of continuous benefits-eligible service).